bendv/PyGS/README.md

-# PyGS
+# Python for Geo-Spatial Analysis

-Python for Geo-Spatial Analysis
+Tutorials and course materials in development